 2. Incorporate Hobbies

-If you both have an affinity for sports, a type of food, or even a charity organization you support, you can make that your centerpiece theme and build off of it for each table.
+If you both have an affinity for sports, a type of food, or even a charity organization you support, you can make that your centerpiece theme and build on it for each table.

 Why not make your wedding centerpieces feel like they are from Willy Wonka's Chocolate factory?
 Trust me, your guests won't mind having something delicious to snack on in between their courses.